 For this to work, you need to have wheel and setuptools installed.

-Compiling both GEL and PyGEL requires that you have OpenGL and GLFW installed unless you choose not to compile graphics support which you can do by setting
+Compiling both GEL and PyGEL requires that you have OpenGL installed unless you choose not to compile graphics support which you can do by setting

-PyGEL3D has a module called 'js' which produces graphics suitable for Jupyter notebooks.
+PyGEL3D has a module called 'jupyter_display' which produces graphics suitable for Jupyter notebooks.
 This module is based on plotly which must then be installed for it to work.
 You will also need numpy.
-However, these required libraries will be downloaded when you install PyGEL3D if you use pip.
+However, if you use pip, these required libraries will be downloaded automatically when you install PyGEL3D.